Courtney Wallingford

 Bit about me

-I am a Genetic Counsellor and PhD candidate at the University of Queensland.
-I was born in Ontario, Canada, and came to Australia in 2017 after completing my BSc and honours thesis (in genetics) at the University of Western Ontario.
-From 2019-2020, I completed my MSc (genetic counselling) at the University of Technology Sydney.
-I then commenced my PhD with the Integrating Genomics into Medicine group at the University of Queensland in January 2021, focusing on translating polygenic scores into the clinical melanoma setting.
+I am currently a researcher coordinator with IGM.
+I completed my PhD in 2024 at the University of Queensland, specialising in the clinical translation of polygenic scores for melanoma risk assessment.
+Originally from Ontario, Canada, I moved to Australia in 2017 after completing my BSc and Honours in Genetics at the University of Western Ontario.
+I later earned my MSc in Genetic Counselling from the University of Technology Sydney (2019–2020) before undertaking my PhD with the Integrating Genomics into Medicine group at the University of Queensland.

 Awards & Recognition